daniel-pierce/rpc-image-classification/README.md

 # rpc-image-classification
-Flask App for sending images and receiving a prediction from image model.
+Flask App for sending images of hands making rock, paper, or scissors gestures with their hand and receiving a prediction from image model.